katpavan/katpavan.github.io/portfolio.md

 - [Fabalish](https://www.fabalish.com) - plant-based & allergen free falafel and aquafaba sauces.
 No meat, dairy, eggs, nuts, soy, gluten, sugar or anything artificial in their foods.
 - [Renegade Foods](https://renegadefoods.com/) - premium plant based charcuterie.
 Applewood slow-smoked meats made entirely from plants!
-- [The Plant Era](https://theplantera.com) - TPE creates plant based protein powder designed for performance.
+- [99foods](https://99foods.io/) - TPE creates plant based protein powder designed for performance.
 Used by pro athletes like the captain of Arsenal football club, Pierre-Emerick Aubameyang.
 It contains 50% of your B12.
 No artificial sweeteners, soy, dairy, gluten or sugar.
 Comes in Dark Chocolate and Strawberry Basil.

 ## Pivoting